Rand Paul: Government surveillance

 As a critic of warrantless surveillance of Americans, Paul says "the Fourth Amendment is equally as important as the Second Amendment" and has called for conservatives to more strongly defend Fourth Amendment rights.
 In 2015 Paul spoke for ten and a half hours on the Senate floor against renewing provisions of the PATRIOT Act that he said were unconstitutional.
 Paul has called Edward Snowden a "whistleblower" and called for Director of National Intelligence James Clapper to resign for "lying" about the phone metadata program that Snowden exposed.
 He also filed a class action lawsuit against the Obama administration seeking to end the program.
 Paul gave a speech at the University of California, Berkeley in 2014 titled "The N.S.A. vs. Your Privacy".

 Climate change

-Paul has not definitively accepted the scientific consensus on climate change, which has found that global warming is real, progressing, and primarily caused by humans.
+Paul has not definitively accepted the scientific consensus that global warming is real, progressing, and primarily caused by humans.
 Paul has said pollution emissions are subject to "onerous regulation".
 In 2018, Paul called for an investigation of a National Science Foundation grant that went towards educating meteorologists about the science of climate change.
 Paul said the grant was "not science" but "propagandizing".
 In a January 2020 tweet, Paul wrote, "Despite climate alarmist predictions, humans will likely survive for hundreds of millions of years into the future.
 In the meantime, we should begin creating atmospheres on suitable moons or planets."